Julian Webb: Early career

 After graduation Webb was admitted to the Georgia Bar in 1932.
 His first job was practising in Augusta, Georgia before taking a job with the legal staff of the Farm Credit Administration in Columbia, South Carolina in 1933.
 He would later be moved to Washington, D.C. where he stayed until 1942.

 He married Jo Smith of Seminole County, Georgia on September 25, 1935, in Donalsonville.
 They had twin daughters, Joanna and Julianna.

 Webb moved back to Donalsonville in 1943 and opened his practice.
 During this time he was approved to serve before the U.S. Supreme Court.
-He served as the city’s attorney from 1945 to 1974.
+He served as the city's attorney from 1945 to 1974.
 He was the county attorney from 1971 to 1974.
 He practiced for many years in the cities of Valdosta, Augusta, and Donalsonville.
-He would serve as president of the City Attorneys of Georgia in 1966-1967 and on the Georgia Disciplinary Board from 1964-1967.
+He would serve as president of the City Attorneys of Georgia in 1966-1967 and on the Georgia Disciplinary Board from 1964 to 1967.